khaiwyon/materials/week_2/day_4/2_challenge.md

 - With what you've learnt from AJAX,  build the feature for creating a new topic and post.

 - Next, create an ajax implementation for editing and updating comments.
 Hint: You will need `edit.js.erb` and `update.js.erb`

+- You can refer to the [jQuery](https://api.jquery.com/) library for help.